-Heaters/Air Conditioners/Dehumidifiers: Students cannot store any items on top of these units.
+Heaters/Air Conditioners/Dehumidifiers: Students are not permitted to store any items on top of these units.

 Height of Storage: Material must be kept at least 18 inches below the level of the sprinkler heads throughout the room.

 Hoverboards: Due to the associated fire risk, hoverboards (self-balancing boards) are not permitted on campus.